VisualComputingInstitute/towards-reid-tracking/README.md

 The model we used for final experiments is `lunet2c` and [the weights we used can be downloaded here](https://omnomnom.vision.rwth-aachen.de/data/lunet2c-noscale-nobg-2to32-aug.pkl).

+## The dataset and evaluation

+This experimental work has been evaluated on the [dukeMTMC dataset](http://vision.cs.duke.edu/DukeMTMC/).
+Please refer to this project page for the used images, annotations, evaluation script, etc.

 ## The run parameters

+The below settings correspond to Table 1 of the paper.
+Details on the parameters can be found in Section 4.

 ```
 NN-KF